sammertens/fujitsu_scroll/README.md

 ## The Hardware (human interface)
 The T901 sports two features that up until now have not had any Linux support.
+It's also been reported that the Fujitsu P772 has a compatible scroll wheel, so that has been added to the detection routine.

 ### The Scroll Wheel
 This is a round indentation on the palmrest to the right of the (well